A Professionals Guide to Ethical Decision Making (IA INT)

 - Types of Discrimination

-NEW! - Identity Theft Prevention and the Financial Services Industry (IA INT)
+Identity Theft Prevention and the Financial Services Industry (IA INT)

 This course is intended for anyone working in the financial services industry that may have contact with sensitive customer information.
 This course is beneficial for all firms, as training is required to comply with the Federal Trade Commission FACT Act Identity Theft Rules.
 This course examines the primary rules that protect customer information and the role that employees play in identifying identity theft red flags.
 Finally, the course uncovers the various methods used by hackers to steal customer identities.